RoperoIvan/Dialogue-System/docs/index.md

 ## Which we will use

 As mentioned previously, the most used system is the Branching dialog.
-It is also the one that will be most useful in our project because if we want we can choose between non branching and branching with very little effort.
+It is also the one that will be most useful for our project because if we want, we can choose between non branching and branching with very little effort.
 The complexity of the code is not high either, so implementing it in our project will be simple and we should not have any problem.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/Untitled%20Diagram.jpg?raw=true"/>